-A public plaza is a community amenity that serves a variety of users including building tenants and visitors and members of the public.
+A public plaza is a community amenity that serves a variety of users including building tenants, visitors, and members of the public.
 This space type may function as pedestrian site arrival points, homes for public art, settings for recreation and relaxation, and inconspicuous security features for high profile buildings.
 Plazas are a beneficial feature of any lively streetscape.

 - Water Features: Water may be used as a visual and acoustic element.
 However, water features should not become a maintenance burden.
 In colder climates provisions must be made for easy shut-off and drainage during the winter season.
 The U.S. General Services Administration restricts fountains and reflecting pools with pumping systems to Category I areas of a site.
 Water features should not be placed over occupied space since leakage problems occur frequently.
 See also WBDG Sustainable—Protect and Conserve Water.

-- Use Durable Materials: Materials for outdoor amenities and furniture should be very durable and resistant to the elements and vandalism.
+- Use Durable Materials: Materials for plaza spaces, amenities, and furniture should be very durable and resistant to the elements and vandalism.
 Metals that do not require repainting are recommended.

 - Manholes: The placement of manholes in plazas and entry courts should be avoided, particularly along the main pedestrian routes and walkways.

 - Storm Water Management: Where paved areas are adjacent to buildings, provide slopes of 2 percent minimum away from the structure to a curb line, inlet, or drainage way to provide positive drainage of surface water.
+Pervious pavers may be considered, but will be ADA compliant by using joints less than 1/2 inch wide.
 See also WBDG Low Impact Development Technologies.

 Relevant Codes and Standards

 The following agencies and organizations have developed codes and standards affecting the design of Plazas.
 Note that the codes and standards are minimum requirements.
-Architects, engineers, and consultants should consider exceeding the applicable requirements whenever possible.
+Architects, landscape architects, planners, engineers, and consultants should consider exceeding the minimum applicable requirements whenever possible.